susurobo/smart-turn-multimodal/README.md

 ## Project goals

-The current version of this model is based on Meta AI's Wav2Vec2 backbone.
+The current version of this model is based on the Whisper Tiny backbone.
 More on model architecture below.

 The high-level goal of this project is to build a state-of-the-art turn detection model that:
   - Anyone can use,